Formula-now/.github/README.md

-# .github
+# Formula
-Formula github public README
+Visit https://formula.now for more informations.